Unchained, Part 5: How to Stop A Pornography Addiction

 Notice the “natural” dopamine generally requires some effort—whereas “unnatural” dopamine arrives quickly and without much effort.

-It’s important to not trap yourself in the mindsets of “I’m a recovering addict” or “Once I get to 90 days, life will be good.”
+It’s important to avoid the traps of “I’m a recovering addict” or “Once I get to 90 days, life will be good.”

 Remember—you’re already free, you’re already sexually healthy, and your life is already amazing.
 As a man thinketh, so is he.